SushmaD-smart/Sushma06/README.md

 # Sushma06
 ## Editing the file
-It is a markdown file in the repository.
+It is a markdown file in the repository where I can add my files and folders.